hadryphern/Chaotic-Dimensions/docs/OreSpawnDimensionsRebuild.md

 Source-aligned notes:

-- Utopia is a peaceful late-game dimension.
+- peaceful late-game dimension
-- It is strongly tied to gigantic trees and the royal content path.
+- strongly tied to gigantic trees
-- `The King` is the main apex presence there.
+- tied to `The King`
-- The important landmarks are the `Goodness Tree`, `Queen's Tree`, and `OMG Magic Apple Tree`.
+- important trees include the `Goodness Tree`, `Queen's Tree`, and `OMG Magic Apple Tree`

-Terraria adaptation:

-- Make Utopia a dedicated surface-heavy subworld.
-- Use vanilla `Living Wood` and `Leaf Block` for the actual tree mass, exactly as requested.
+Design target for Terraria:

-- The world should be mostly open surface with only a handful of absurdly large trees.
+- mostly open surface
+- very few trees, but each tree is absurdly huge
-- Every major tree needs thick lateral branch systems with chest pads built into branches.
+- giant lateral branches with chest routes built into the branches
+- vanilla `Living Wood` and `Leaf Block` are acceptable for the tree mass
-- Rich chest loot should focus on high-tier OreSpawn materials, ore bundles, royal progression materials, and rare utility items.
+- chest rewards should focus on royal materials, rare OreSpawn loot, and rich mining bundles

-Inference:

-- The wiki does not define exact Terraria-style chest placement rules, so branch chest clusters are a Terraria adaptation chosen to preserve the "mega-tree treasure world" identity.

 ### Danger

 Source-aligned notes:

-- Danger is a challenge dimension.
+- challenge-heavy dimension
-- The wiki highlights nightmare-family threats and dungeon-heavy danger content.
+- dungeon-heavy identity
-- Named dungeon groups include mini dungeons, challenge dungeons, and cloud-shark dungeons.
+- dangerous exposure and hostile density
-- The dimension is associated with dangerous falls, open exposure, and concentrated hostile content.
+- associated with nightmare-family enemies and high-risk exploration
-- The page lists dangerous mobs such as `Nightmares`, `Terrible Terror`, `Creeping Horror`, `Triffid`, `Lurking Terror`, and `Cloud Shark`.

-Terraria adaptation:

-- Make Danger a dedicated flat subworld, not a sky strip inside the main world.
-- Keep the ground mostly plain and open.
-- Use vanilla wood and leaves for the sparse trees, with low density so structures dominate the map.
+Design target for Terraria:

+- broad flat world feel
+- sparse vanilla-style trees
+- structures should dominate the map instead of foliage
-- Push dungeon spawn density extremely high.
+- very high dungeon density
+- use mixed structure heights:
+  - surface
-- Mix surface structures, elevated structures, and underground inserts.
+  - elevated
+  - buried
-- Treat this as the main natural miniboss farming dimension.
+- this should be the main natural miniboss farming dimension

-Recommended hostile pool:
+Recommended mob pressure:

 - `Creeping Horror`
 - `Terrible Terror`